English Language A Level

-Please note: You can study both English Literature and English Language but this would only be sensible if you intended to study English at university.
-You cannot study A Level English Language and Literature and A Level English Literature, or A Level English Language and Literature and A Level English Language.
+Please note: You can study both English A level Literature and A level English Language because the courses are sufficiently distinct that there is no overlap or repetition of content.
+However, you cannot study A Level English Combined and A Level English Literature, or A Level English Combined and A Level English Language.

 English provides an excellent foundation for various Higher Education courses including law, medicine, English, linguistics and education.
 It can be combined with a range of other subjects at university.
 English offers increasing employability in a range of career areas, especially those that require developed communication skills.
 Students have gone on to careers in law, health and medicine, commerce and industry, marketing, politics and international relations, general management, as well as leading to more predictable areas like journalism, publishing, the media, education, theatre and public relations.

 The student magazine produced by students is part of the enrichment opportunities led by the English Department.
 Trips include theatre trips to London, Manchester and Stratford-upon-Avon and international trips include a visit to battlefields in France, university taster days, residentials and creative writing workshops.
 These are all optional but highly recommended.
 Aspiring Oxford and Cambridge applicants will benefit from our extensive range of activities to support you in making a competitive application including: small group subject tuition, Oxford and Cambridge conferences, visits and contacts with our link staff, access to summer schools, application support and essay competitions, supra-curricular activities and access to free university-level Massive Open Online Courses (MOOC).